 Master of Science in Biology with Emphasis in Science Education

-Students will broaden their basic knowledge of the biological sciences, gain experience in investigative research methodology (particularly as it relates to the study of how science is taught) and develop an understanding of science pedagogy, curriculum development and assessment as it relates to learning in institutions of higher education.
+In this program, you will broaden their basic knowledge of the biological sciences, gain experience in investigative research methodology (particularly as it relates to the study of how science is taught) and develop an understanding of science pedagogy, curriculum development and assessment as it relates to learning in institutions of higher education.

-The non-thesis option is offered for those who want to improve their positions and skills as secondary school or junior college teachers.
+The Non-Thesis Option is offered for those who want to improve their positions and skills as secondary school or junior college teachers.

 Note: This program does NOT lead to teacher certification.
 However, secondary biology teachers seeking to expand their background knowledge in the biological sciences and/or enhance their science education research skills are eligible to apply.
 Leveling work is determined case-by-case.

 - Dr. Connie Heimann: (including, but not limited to) student behavior, self-efficacy, use of technology, introductory biology student success

 - Dr. R. Russell Wilke: (including, but not limited to) action research, motivation, active learning, anatomy, student success

 To learn more about the Biology Department graduate programs, contact graduate advisor Loren Ammerman, a member of the biology graduate faculty.